Weight loss surgery 101: Different types, side effects and alternatives

 Weight loss injections work by inserting a pen (a tiny needle) in the upper thigh or abdomen.
 The injection works to regulate your digestion and reduce your appetite, while health coaching helps you make behavioural changes for long-term weight loss.

-While a daily injection might sound intimidating, it is a quick process and the results speak for themselves.
-Research on this course of treatment from 2017 found that a quarter of patients lose more than 10% of their body weight after five months [9].
+While a regular injection might sound intimidating, it is a quick process and the results speak for themselves.

 This is why Juniper's Weight Reset Programme was created — to provide women with another weight loss option.
 While weight loss surgery may be an option for you, depending on your health concerns, it's definitely not the only option out there.